writefreely/documentation/writer/customize.md

 ## Themes

 If you want to see how you can customize beyond the basic elements of your blog, you can check out our [Themes blog](https://write.as/themes).
-Here, you can find custom blogs from the WriteFreely/Write.as community whose themes you can use & remix for your own blog.
+Here you can find custom blogs from the WriteFreely/Write.as community whose themes you can use and remix for your own blog.